reymon359/book-sentences/the-pragmatic-programmer/README.md

 Overly investing in any particular methodology can leave you blind to alternatives.
 You get used to it... ...and now you can’t adapt quickly anymore.

+### Topic 51 Pragmatic Starter Kit

+> Civilization advances by extending the number of important operations we can perform without thinking.
+> — Alfred North Whitehead